skimzor/SZ-REG/README.md

 # Ordering / Customization

-A version of the SZ Regulator without any silkscreen image has uploaded to this github.
+A version of the SZ Regulator without any silkscreen/image is available in this github as a gerber.
 Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of at least 1.0mm and in your favorite color.

-If you would like to have an image customized

-- PCBWay *(coming soon)*
+If you would like a SZ Regulator with a customized silkscreen image, you can make a request through my Ko-Fi.
+I will convert the image, place it on the SZ Regulator front, and send you the gerber so that you can order from a PCB fab.

 # Bill of Materials